10 Proven Techniques for De-Escalating Difficult Customer Situations

 If you let customers vent first, you’re actually helping them calm down.
 Why?
 Because when people feel heard, they feel validated.
 And when they feel validated, their frustration starts to decrease naturally.

-The right approach to implementing this technique involves elements such as:
+The right approach to implementing this de-escalation script call center technique involves:

 • Avoid jumping into solutions too fast—let them express their frustration first.